China calls Russia its chief ‘strategic partner’ despite war

 On Saturday, Premier Li Keqiang, the No. 2 leader, indirectly acknowledged its impact, saying prices of oil, wheat and other commodities are high and “prone to fluctuation,” but gave no indication why.

-Li said global conditions were “increasingly volatile.”
+Global conditions, Li said, were “increasingly volatile.”

-Later on Saturday, Blinken expanded on his phone conversation with Wang in remarks with CNN’s Jake Tapper.

-“China speaks often about the sanctity of this principle of sovereignty,” Blinken said, adding that he told Wang that now one of the U.N.
-Security Council’s permanent members, Russia, was “violating that very principle.”